apolukhin/Boost-Cookbook/Readme.md

 Thanks to Nitin Dasan from Packt Publishing for getting all the necessary approvals for making sources publicly available for the second edition of the book.

 ### Notes for book update
-* Chapter 10 "Detecting RTTI support" - add Boost.TypeIndex example AND Sync code
-* Chapter07 Note about boost::string_ref(string&&) and boost::string_view
 * How about describing boost::future?
 * Coroutine interface changed in Boost 1.56
-* Filesystem is accepted into the Standard
 * RCU example using atomics?
 * sync code and book
 * Fix introduction in "Chapter09.
 Getting the benefits of single-linked list and memory pool"
-* Boost.DLL examples
-* flat containers were proposed for C++17
 * Update this README.md with a link to second edition of the book

 Done: